nyarla/.github/SUPPORT.md

 Support
 =======

-This documentation is a guideline about support for my software or libraries developed by me.
+This documentation is a guideline about support for my software or libraries.

 For all
 -------

-I have not always respond to your contact by some reason:
+I have not always respond to your contact by some reason.
+For examples:

 - I have down time by mental disorders (Clinical Depression)
 - I have no times for writing English message (I'm not native English speaker)